 Motorbikes are not allowed in the park, you will have to park your vehicles at the entrance and book a seat on a 12-seat minivan for a round-trip tour.
 The entrance fee is 40,000VND.

 >>> More Hoi An in Hoi An Travel Guide 2019

 Hue cuisine has more culture and history to it than any other region in Vietnam.
 As the land that has offered the kings many dishes, Hue has a philosophy in food tastes which has been playing a great role in making Hue food so unique and special.
-Praised by world renowned chef Anthony Bourdain, Hue cuisine won’t disappoint you.
+Praised by world-renowned chef Anthony Bourdain, Hue cuisine won’t disappoint you.

 Bun Bo Hue is a popular dish and you can find Bun Bo Hue restaurants everywhere in Hue.
-We suggest you to come to Dong Ba Market to for this dish and many other dishes.
+We suggest you come to Dong Ba Market for this dish and many other dishes.

-Com Hen is composed of all the most simple and easiest-to-find ingredients which are cooked cooked rice, baby basket clams, herbs, mints, fish sauce, fried shallots, roasted peanuts….
+Com Hen is composed of all the most simple and easiest-to-find ingredients which are cooked rice, baby basket clams, herbs, mints, fish sauce, fried shallots, and roasted peanuts….
 All these ingredients create such a beautiful, unique symphony of tastes and flavors, showing how creative Vietnamese people are in making cheap food delicious.

 A bowl of Com Hen costs between 10,000VND – 20,000VND.